-Previously, all Handler instances were isolated between each other and thus system resources were allocated exactly for particular instance needs.
+Previously, all Handler instances were isolated between each other, and thus system resources were allocated precisely for particular instance needs.
 That caused certain inefficiency in terms of resources utilization.
 For example, each Handler used from one to two threads to manage incoming market data processing.
-As a result, number of threads used by multiple Handler instances was multiplied by number of those instances and significantly exceeded effective amount of resources needed to solve market data processing task.
+As a result, the number of threads used by multiple Handler instances were multiplied by the number of those instances and significantly exceeded an effective amount of resources needed to solve market data processing task.

-To make things more efficient, concept of Feed Engine was involved.
-Since recent release Feed Engine machinery used by Handler to receive and process market data.
-Single instance of Feed Engine can be shared across multiple Handler instances.
+To make things more efficient, a concept of Feed Engine was involved.
+Feed Engine machinery used by Handler to receive and process market data.
+A single instance of Feed Engine can be shared across multiple Handler instances.

-Feed Engine concept is represented by OnixS::Eurex::MarketData::FeedEngine class.
-Feed Engine events are reported through instance of OnixS::Eurex::MarketData::FeedEngineListener class, associated with the Feed Engine instance at constructing stage.
+The Feed Engine concept is represented by OnixS::Eurex::MarketData::FeedEngine class.
+Feed Engine events are reported through an instance of OnixS::Eurex::MarketData::FeedEngineListener class, associated with the Feed Engine instance at a constructing stage.

-Invoked by Feed Engine when working thread is about to end.
+It is invoked by Feed Engine when a working thread is about to end.

 Event callback is invoked in context of working thread allowing subscriber to perform thread-specific cleanup like deleting data stored in thread local storage.

-Invoked by Feed Engine when working thread is idle.
+It is invoked by Feed Engine when a working thread is idle.

-At active phase, Feed Engine working thread is running market data processing loop.
-Working thread may wait for incoming market data using appropriate I/O operation.
+At an active phase, Feed Engine working thread is running market data processing loop.
+A working thread may wait for incoming market data using appropriate I/O operation.

 If there were no incoming data detected for a certain time interval (defined by OnixS::Eurex::MarketData::FeedEngineSettings::dataWaitTime parameter), working thread raises given event with OnixS::Eurex::MarketData::FeedEngineThreadIdleReasons::DataWaitTimeout as a reason of idle state.

-It may happens that thread misses entering waiting for incoming data because other threads already doing that for all active feeds and there are no other tasks like processing already received market data are available.
+It may happen that a thread misses entering waiting for incoming data because other threads are already doing that for all the active feeds and there are no other tasks like processing already received market data are available.
 In such case working threads spins for a certain time (defined by OnixS::Eurex::MarketData::FeedEngineSettings::redundancySpinTime parameter value) while waiting for any pending tasks to be executed.
-If no pending tasks were found, working thread enters idle state with OnixS::Eurex::MarketData::FeedEngineThreadIdleReasons::Redundant reason.
+If no pending tasks were found, a working thread enters idle state with OnixS::Eurex::MarketData::FeedEngineThreadIdleReasons::Redundant reason.